 This may increase the chance of you getting an unwanted side effect.

 If you have trouble remembering when to use the drops, ask your pharmacist for some hints.

 If you use too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Locacorten-Vioform.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have used too much Locacorten-Vioform.
 Do this even if there are no signs of discomfort or poisoning.